Siphon880gh/devbrain/Extensions, Plug-ins, and Software Suite Development/DaVinci Resolve/DaVinci Python API - Load into MediaPool.md

 ```

-Or you drag and drop thoes files into the Media Pool Panel
+Or you drag and drop those files into the Media Pool Panel

 What actually gets imported into the Media Pool will be:
 ```